Thermo Fisher STEM Logo

 • Each presentation will be 2 minutes or less.

-• Every student on the team should present.
+• Every student on the team should be a part of the presentation.

 • Judges may ask questions of the team after the presentation.